happyjosh-tech/Provi-International-Online-Secondary-School/README.md

 # Provi-International-Online-Secondary-School
-This Repository is a Django Full stack and React Native Project for Provi International Online Secondary School which is under development
+This Repository is a Django Full stack and React Native Project for Provi International Online Secondary School which is under development.